-In July 2009, we entered into a licensing arrangement with Ikaria which was amended and restated in August 2009.
-Under the amended and restated license and commercialization agreement, we granted Ikaria an exclusive, worldwide license to develop, manufacture and commercialize BL-1040 for use in the prevention, mitigation and treatment of injury to the myocardial tissue of the heart.
+In 2009, we entered into a licensing arrangement with Ikaria, pursuant to which we granted Ikaria an exclusive, worldwide license to develop, manufacture and commercialize BL-1040 for use in the prevention, mitigation and treatment of injury to the myocardial tissue of the heart.
 Ikaria is obligated to use commercially reasonable efforts to complete clinical development of, and to commercialize, BL-1040 or a product related thereto.
 We were responsible for the costs of the completed phase 1/2 studies.
 Ikaria is responsible for the costs associated with conducting all other development and regulatory activities of BL-1040, including those costs relating to the completion of its clinical development, the conduct and funding of its commercialization and the prosecution and maintenance of patents.

 Pursuant to the agreement, Ikaria paid us an initial up-front payment equal to \$7.0 million on the effective date of the agreement and in April 2010 paid us a milestone payment of \$10.0 million.
 We are entitled to receive up to an additional \$265.5 million from Ikaria upon achievement of certain development, regulatory, and commercial milestones.
 In addition, we are entitled to receive from Ikaria royalties from net sales of any product developed under the agreement ranging from 11% to 15%, depending on net sales levels achieved by Ikaria or its sublicensees, as applicable.
 However, if Ikaria is required to obtain a license from a third party in order to exercise its rights under the agreement with us, the royalty we receive on net sales may be less than 11%.
 We must pay 28% of all net consideration we receive from Ikaria to B.G.
 Negev Technologies, the institution from whom we initially in-licensed the development rights to BL-1040.
 See "Item 4.
 Information on the Company - Business Overview - In-Licensing Agreements - BL-1040."
 Certain payments we may receive from Ikaria in the future, if at all, may be subject to a 15% withholding tax in the United States.
-We believe that we may be able to get a refund of withholding taxes paid in connection with future payments from the U.S. government but there can be no assurance that we will be able to realize the credits.
-Royalty payments to B.G.
-Negev Technologies are made net of the withholding taxes.
+We believe that we may be able to get a refund of withholding taxes paid in connection with future payments from the U.S. government but there can be no assurance that we will be able to get such a refund.
+In addition, we may be able to use U.S. taxes withheld from future payments as credits against Israeli corporate income tax, when we have income, if at all, but there can be no assurance that we will be able to realize the credits.
+Payments to B.G.
+Negev Technologies are to be made from the net amounts received from Ikaria (i.e., net of the withholding taxes).
 We have agreed to pay Ramot a portion of the payments we make to B.G.
-Negev Technologies in connection with the in-license arrangement to satisfy contractual obligations between B.G.
 Negev Technologies and Ramot with respect to certain intellectual property rights to the licensed technology.